playerjmr/ps2homebrewstore/docs/umcs/index2.md

     - Cons

-        - Apps such as GSM standalone that dont work with hacked ODSSYS or expect uLE, user will need to press triangle to get to wLE ISR exFAT @ `mc?:/BOOT/BOOT2.ELF`
+        - Apps such as GSM standalone that dont work with hacked ODSSYS or expect uLE, user will need to press triangle hotkey to get to wLE ISR exFAT @ `mc?:/BOOT/BOOT2.ELF`

+        - Mars Pro (DMS4 clone), and other incompatible modchips will need to edit `mc?:SYS-CONF/PS2BBL.INI` as it does not support hacked OSDSYS

 ```mermaid
 ---